William F. McKee: Military career

-In January 1942, he was assigned to Headquarters Army Air Forces and was later appointed chief of the Anti-Aircraft and Airdrome Defense Section and Anti-Aircraft Artillery Division.
+In January 1942, he was assigned to Headquarters United States Army Air Forces and was later appointed chief of the Anti-Aircraft and Airdrome Defense Section and Anti-Aircraft Artillery Division.
 Shortly thereafter, he became executive officer for the Directorate of Air Defense.

 In November 1943, he became deputy assistant chief of Air Staff for operations, commitments, and requirements, which corresponds roughly to the present Office of the Deputy Chief of Staff, Operations.

 In January 1946, he was appointed chief of staff of Air Transport Command with headquarters at Washington.
 The following August he went to Europe as commanding general of the European Division, ATC, with station at Paris, France.
 In December 1946 he transferred to Headquarters U.S. Air Force in Europe at Wiesbaden, Germany, and the following month became commanding general of the Headquarters Command of USAFE at Wiesbaden.

 Returning to the United States in August 1947, he was appointed assistant vice chief of staff of the U.S. Air Force on September 27, 1947.

 He was assigned to Headquarters Air Materiel Command as vice commander on June 10, 1953.

 On April 1, 1961, Air Materiel Command was redesignated Air Force Logistics Command.

 On August 1, 1961, McKee became a four-star general and assumed the post of commander, Air Force Logistics Command.

 On July 1, 1962, McKee moved to Washington and became vice chief of staff of the Air Force.
-McKee was awarded the Distinguished Service Medal with oak leaf cluster.
+McKee was awarded the U.S. Army Distinguished Service Medal with oak leaf cluster.
 He was presented the first annual Distinguished Management Award of the Air Force Association on July 31, 1957.
 He retired from the Air Force on July 31, 1964.